morgansobol/MicrobialGenomics-TXST-2025/exercises/04_amplicon_analysis_continued.md

 Typically, you would generate some exploratory visualizations like ordinations and hierarchical clusterings for an overview of how your samples relate to each other.

 **Hierarchical clustering**
-We’re going to use Euclidean distances {explain euclidiean distances) to generate some exploratory visualizations of our samples.
-Since differences in sampling depths between samples can influence distance/dissimilarity metrics, we first need to somehow normalize across our samples.
+We’re going to use Euclidean distances {explain Euclidean distances) to cluster samples that share similarity with one another based on ASV profiles.
 ```R
 euc_dist <- dist(t(asvs_rare))
 euc_clust <- hclust(euc_dist, method="ward.D2")